SaAnBui/Covid_SQL_Project-/README.md

-To emonstrate understanding of various data skill sets.
+To demonstrate understanding of various data skill sets.